Northeast Ohio: Counties

-Combined Statistical Area
+Combined statistical area

 Most of Northeast Ohio is part of the Cleveland–Akron–Canton Combined Statistical Area, which ranked as the 17th-largest Combined Statistical Area (CSA) in the United States as of the 2020 Census with a population of 3,769,834.
 It includes the six counties that make up Greater Cleveland (Cuyahoga, Lake, Geauga, Lorain, Medina, and Ashtabula), the Akron metropolitan area (Portage and Summit counties), the Canton–Massillon metropolitan area (Stark and Carroll counties), and the Sandusky metropolitan areas, in addition to the Norwalk, New Philadelphia–Dover, Wooster, Fremont, and Coshocton micropolitan areas.

 The Cleveland–Akron–Canton media market covers much of this area, including all of Northeast Ohio except for the Youngstown/Warren region.
 It is the 19th largest in the United States as of 2023, according to Nielsen Media Research.
 Northeast Ohio and the Cleveland CSA are also part of the larger Great Lakes Megalopolis.

+Economy

+More than 37% of Fortune 500 companies are present in Northeast Ohio, through corporate headquarters, major divisions, subsidiaries, and sales offices.
+In addition, more than 150 international companies have a presence there.
+As of 2006, Northeast Ohio serves as the corporate headquarters of 23 Fortune 1000 firms (shown with 2017 rankings below):